Telescopes Over Time

 By Mary Lynn Bushong

-3 He used two lenses to help make objects at a distance seem a little bit closer.
-When Galileo saw the spy glass, he saw more potential in it than just a spy glass.
+2 In 1608 Hans Lippershey of the Netherlands applied for a patent on a "Dutch perspective glass," or spyglass.
+Though he was the first to apply for a patent on a device for magnifying objects, no one can say for sure who first invented the spyglass or telescope.
+In his patent application, Lippershey used two lenses to help make objects at a distance seem a little bit closer.
+A short time later when Galileo saw the spyglass, he saw potential for it to be more than just a spyglass.
 An avid stargazer, he finally had a tool he could use to get a better look skyward.

-4 He immediately began modifying the spy glass into a telescope.
+3 He immediately began modifying the spyglass into a telescope.
+Galileo's telescope used a convex lens for the eyepiece and a convex lens inside the body of the telescope.
 The first was only a 3x telescope, but soon he was making them up to 32x.
 With these distance viewers, he was able to see mountains and valleys on the moon.
-He was also the first to see Jupiter's four moons.
+He was also the first to see four of Jupiter's moons.

-5 In 1611, Kepler made a telescope using both convex ocular and objective.
-The result was an inverted or upside down image.
+4 In 1611, Johannes Kepler made a telescope using two convex lenses.
+The result was an inverted or upside-down image.
 Astronomers did not mind because it made the image brighter.

-6 In 1686, Huygens built an outdoor telescope using convex lenses.
-They increased the focal length so he could clearly see the rings around Saturn.
+5 In 1686, Christiaan Huygens built a large outdoor telescope using convex lenses.
+This increased the focal length, and as a result, the magnification, so that he could clearly see the rings around Saturn.

 For the complete story with questions: click here for printable